rahuldas020396/ECE434/hw05/README.md

 When I follow the steps on Maloy's website and compile my LED.c (which is the toggle function), I get an error pointing me to the linux/ header files saything that they do not exist.

+## Prof. Yoder's comments

+If you cross compiled helloWorld.c it shouldn't run on your host.
+Copy it to your bone and try it.
+Your kernel proof is good.
+Better proof is the output of uname -a

+Looks like the kernel modules aren't done yet.

+Grade:  5/10